OBIS-0003: Attribution Tag Data Model and Exchange Format#

 OBIS-0003 covers:

-- the structure of an individual attribution claim (an “attribution tag”);
+- the structure of an individual attribution claim (an “attribution tag”) associated with a single blockchain address;

 - the structure of a bundle of tags with shared header metadata;

-- provenance, confidence, and revocation metadata associated with tags;
+- provenance and revocation metadata associated with tags;

 - the canonical wire serialization.